abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 87: March 28, 2018

+Today's Progress:  Started the Simon Game challenge.

+Thoughts: Decided to start the next challenge rather than perfect Tic Tac Toe since I have fulfilled all the user storie.
+Made a goal to finish the FCC Front End Dev certificate by Day 100!

+Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>

 ### Day 86: March 28, 2018

 Today's Progress:  Working on the Tic Tac Toe challenge.